fbpx

 But let’s say you do find one of those leads that call you directly.
 Mapping this single customer micro-journey is also worth the effort because getting it wrong means that lead could potentially call your competitor as soon as they set the phone down.

-If your admin is wasting that time trawling through spreadsheets, checking Google maps to see where the customer lives, or waiting for the old software to reboot, you’ve found yourself with another unnecessary friction point.
+If your admin is wasting that time trawling through spreadsheets, checking Google Maps to see where the customer lives, or waiting for the old software to reboot, you’ve found yourself with another unnecessary friction point.

-Ideally, the smooth journey would be simply for the admin to pick up the phone, use an intelligent scheduling tool that suggests the best, most fuel and time efficient appointment, then offer the customer at least a couple of options to choose from.
+Ideally, the smooth journey would be simply for the admin to pick up the phone, use an intelligent scheduling tool that suggests the best, most fuel and time-efficient appointment, then offer the customer at least a couple of options to choose from.
 With the routing optimization tools available these days, phoning in to schedule an appointment should be a minute-long matter.

 2. Everyone is updated automatically